Emerald Airlines: Fleet development

 Emerald's first aircraft order was an agreement to lease six ATR 72-600s from Chorus Aviation on 23 August 2021, which consisted of ATRs formerly operated by Stobart Air and Virgin Australia Regional Airlines.
 On 4 October 2021, the airline leased an additional four ATR 72-600s from Nordic Aviation Capital.

+Financial data

+In 2022, Emerald recorded revenue of €81.34 million and pre-tax losses of €21.35 million, which the company attributed to startup costs in its first year of operation.
+In 2023, Emerald recorded revenue of €166.74 million and a pre-tax loss of €11.52 million.

+The company became profitable in 2024, when it recorded revenue of €201 million and an operating profit of €9.6 million.